blackberry/Cascades-Samples/headlesserviceui/readme.txt

 In this example we'll learn how to create a UI app that communicates with a long-running headless service in the background.

-Note: This sample requires the headlesservice code to be synced and build in the same location as headlesserviceui since they are relative to one anothers location.
+Note: This sample requires the headlesservice code to be synced and build in the same location as headlesserviceui since they are relative to one another's location.
 This has to be done prior to deploying headlesserviceui , otherwise it will fail at the packaging stage due to missing headlesservice binary.
 The reason being is that this sample packages headlesservice in the same bar file.
 Do not try to deploy headlesservice as a